-70. The indirect impact of restrictions on the quality and cost of the telecommunications infrastructure is also noteworthy.
-A 2005 study on the importance of infrastructure for growth in Africa concluded that a 1 percent increase in investment in telecoms infrastructure could lead to a 0.19 percent growth in GDP.
-98 As Figure 14 shows, linkages between the telecommunications sector and other sectors of the Palestinian economy are sizeable, since roughly 30 percent of telecommunications output is used as production inputs in other sectors.
-As discussed in Chapter 2, the quality of telecommunications services legally accessible to Palestinians is sub-optimal, and this drives up costs; one of the Palestinian mobile providers reports that its consumer prices are on average 15-16 percent higher than if the company were able to operate in Area C. According to the International Telecommunication Union (ITU), the monthly price of fixed broadband in Palestinian territories, after factoring in purchasing power parity, is almost 40 percent higher than the average in the MENA region.
-99 Although not all of these additional costs should be attributed to Israeli restrictions, a significant part can be.
+Figure 3.1 Telecommunications Sector Output Purchased by Other Sectors of the Economy sectors.
+As discussed in chapter 2, the quality of telecommunications services legally accessible to Palestinians is suboptimal, and this drives up costs; one of the Palestinian mobile providers reports that its consumer prices are on average 15-16 percent higher than if the company were able to operate in Area C. According to the International Telecommunication Union (ITU), the monthly price of fixed broadband in Palestinian territories, after factoring in purchasing power parity, is almost 40 percent higher than the average in the Middle East and North Africa region.
+13 Although not all of these additional costs should be attributed to Israeli restrictions, a significant part can be.